Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 Yakatabune is a Japanese-style boat with a roof and tatami rooms.
 These pleasure boats have proved successful since the Edo Period, offering receptions and meals for guests to enjoy on board.
 The fireworks are visible from the windows of the boat.
 Some boats are even furnished with a rooftop deck where you can watch the fireworks as the boat sways in the pleasant breeze.

-There are even large, private yakatabune that can accommodate a small number of people to over 100.
+There are even large, private yakatabune that can accommodate a small number of people or over 100.
 An inexpensive boat costs around 10,000 yen to charter.
 Chartering a boat for a large party lets you watch the fireworks as everyone winds down in a spacious banquet hall.

-Another charm to chartering a yakatabune is enjoying a traditional full-course Japanese meal and other extravagant delicacies.
+Another charm of chartering a yakatabune is enjoying a traditional full-course Japanese meal and other extravagant delicacies.
 Various add-on options, like watching a magnificent geisha performance or having a karaoke session while on board, are available.
 It’s truly an activity anyone can enjoy regardless of age.
 If you want to thoroughly enjoy summer in Japan, this is for you!

 What to Bring to a Fireworks Festival